Brody-Clark/Docmancer/CONTRIBUTING.md

 ## Code Style & Formatting

-- We Follow [PEP 8](https://peps.python.org/pep-0008/) style guidelines
+- This project follows [PEP 8](https://peps.python.org/pep-0008/) style guidelines
 - All code should be formatted using [black](https://github.com/psf/black).
 - Run the formatter prior to commits: